-- 1. To provide quality training, employment support, work experience and volunteering opportunities, for people facing barriers to work. - We delivered 30 rollouts of our popular Build a Bike course. - We supported 84 people experiencing social exclusion to access employment support, Build-a-Bike courses and work experience placements at our bike workshops. - We provided tailored one-to-one support to 25 people experiencing social exclusion to help them reach their personal and educational goals. - We supported 22 people experiencing social exclusion to gain AQA accreditations in Building a Bike, Maintaining a Bike, and Health and Safety at Work. - We provided quality volunteer placements for 20 people who were actively engaged in our workshop activities. - We supported 4 people experiencing social exclusion into paid work. - We supported one young person through the Kickstart scheme. - We provided a long-term work placement for a young person with a learning disability. - We calculated that our bike workshops generated £258,850 in social value measured using the HACT social value bank.
+- To provide quality training, employment support, work experience and volunteering opportunities, for people facing barriers to work. - We delivered 38 rollouts of our popular Build a Bike course for people experiencing social exclusion. - We supported 131 people experiencing social exclusion to access employment support, Build-a-Bike courses and work experience placements at our bike workshops. - We provided tailored one-to-one support to 74 people experiencing social exclusion to help them reach their personal and educational goals. - We supported 33 people experiencing social exclusion to gain AQA accreditations in Building a Bike, Maintaining a Bike, and Health and Safety at Work. - We supported 2 people experiencing social exclusion into paid work.